 Magic

 Magic is an art form and a hobby that’s close to Angela’s heart.
-While she performs close-up magic, including at this interview with Get it Girl! on LA TV, Angela’s long-time passion lies with magic history.
-Specifically, womnn in magic as featured in LA Weekly.
-But when most people think of magicians, it usually looks like this fellow here:
+While they perform close-up magic, including at this interview with Get it Girl! on LA TV, Angela’s long-time passion lies with magic history.
+Specifically, women in magic as featured in LA Weekly.
+But when most people think of magicians, they usually envisions someone who looks like this fellow here.

 And that image has been stuck in the public psyche ever since.
 It’s always some guy with a goatee sawing a rabbit in half or pulling a woman out of a hat.